 As a true Star Wars game, it features the legendary soundtrack by John Williams but it also features some new music themes that mesh well with the game.
 All the sound effects are also pretty good, including familiar ones like the weapons and the lightsaber noises.
 And the length of the game, with 21 levels (although 6 of them are boss battles) is actually more or less long, although the cutscenes aren’t.

 The only negative aspects I can really nitpick at is the lack of originality in the story and the fact that, depending on your actions and choices, you’ll either become a Jedi or a Sith, without the option of choosing anything else or mixing the different Force powers available.
 And also, if you’re good with FPSes, I recommend anything but the easy mode.
 But honestly, the positive points more than outweigh the negative and therefore, I highly recommend it.
 And you can buy it here on Steam or here on GOG.com (this last one bundled with the expansion Mysteries of the Sith).

 And again I apologise for not addressing the multiplayer part of the game or the expansion.
 But I promise to update this review if I ever manage to play the multiplayer and to review the expansion at a later date.
-But at least, you can download mods, addons and other fan-made content here (it’s where I got the widescreen and HUD addons you see in my playthrough videos).
+But at least, you can play it on a reverse-engineered source port of the Sith engine that includes QOL improvements.

 Jedi Knight had such a success that eclipsed the previous title success (so much so that it coined the series’ name!)
 Mostly due to being the first game that gave the players to opportunity to use the Force and to really feel like a proper Jedi (or Sith).
 This particular feature would later inspire other Star Wars games to use it, like The Force Unleashed, the Star Wars Battlefield series and The Old Republic series.